othermod/PSPi-Version-6/README.md

 **Raspberry Pi Compatibility:** Electrically compatible with all 40-pin Raspberry Pis, with physical fit for the Raspberry Pi Zero, Zero 2W, and CM4 (when using the CM4 Carrier).

 **Operating System Compatibility:** Compatible with RetroPie, Lakka, Ubuntu, Raspberry Pi OS, Batocera, Kali, and more.
-The full list of premade images is on the [Getting Started](https://github.com/othermod/PSPi-Version-6/tree/main/docs/Getting_Started.md) page.
+The full list of premade images is on the [Operating Systems](https://github.com/othermod/PSPi-Version-6/wiki/Operating-Systems) page.

 ## Features Overview